actuallymentor/chia-plotting-automation/README.md

 ### Monitoring

+#### Plotter status

 You can follow the progress with `tail -f ~/chia-plotting-automation/nohup.out`, `tail -f ~/everplot.log` and kill the process by running `kill -9 PID` where PIDs can be found using `ps aux | grep everplot`.

+#### functions/start-farmer-if-needed.zsh

+This script starts the chia farmer if it is not running.
+It also logs status details to the file specified at `daemonLog` in `./.env`.
+You may want to run this script on your farmer cron.

+Call this script with: `zsh ~/chia-plotting-automation/functions/start-farmer-if-needed.zsh` (assuming your cloned this repo in `~`).

 ### Manual usage